al4225/mmcloud_new/utils/s3_operations/README.md

 This script provides a safe and reliable way to manage versioned objects in Amazon S3.
 It supports three operations:

 - **copy**: Copies all versions of objects from a source prefix to a destination prefix.
-- **move**: Copies all versions and then deletes them from the source location.
+- **move**: Copies all versions and then deletes them from the source location (can be used for renaming).
 - **delete**: Permanently deletes all versions of objects under a given prefix.

 This is useful when working with versioned S3 buckets where standard `aws s3 cp` or `mv` commands only operate on the latest version, leaving older versions behind and potentially incurring unexpected storage costs.